Brain Babies: Don’t Be the Pizza Guy

 You want, and I’m quoting Bruce Lee here, “Real, emotional content.”

-Porn, on the other hand, is people acting (though, as an actor, I hesitate to use the term) like they’re enjoying themselves.
+Adult content, on the other hand, is people acting (though, as an actor, I hesitate to use the term) like they’re enjoying themselves.
 They are pretending to have a connection beyond the obvious literal, physical one.

 The pizza guy shows up, and within seconds, someone is going down on him.
 This, naturally, leads to all kinds of other acrobatic hijinx and extreme close-ups of orifices.
 Yeah.
 Realistic.